 Like all of San Francisco, China Beach can be foggy all day, especially in the summer.

 You could go swimming at China Beach.
-In fact, some people will say it's the only San Francisco beach where it's safe to swim, but I'm not so sure about that.
+In fact, some people will say it's the only San Francisco beach where it's safe to swim, but we're not so sure about that.
 Strong warnings are posted about rip tides and currents.
 The National Parks website says there are no lifeguards, but they also mention the lifeguard station.
-You figure.
 Don't count on having one around.

 On a sunny day, you can sunbathe.
 If it's windy, look for the small deck on top of the lifeguard equipment pick-up station.

 At low tide, you can walk from China Beach to Baker Beach and find starfish, anemones, and mussels clinging to the rocky crevices of the cliffs.
 If you take too long, you could get stuck calling for transportation or making a long walk back on city streets.
 To prevent that, you can check the tide tables at the NOAA website.

 You can also play games on the beach or go for a walk.
 China Beach is also an excellent place to bring your camera.
 If you stay until half an hour after sunset, the bridge lights will be on, and the sky will come out dark blue, even if you can't see the color with your eyes.

 What You Need to Know Before You Go

 There are no entrance fees or parking fees at China Beach.
 See the notes below about parking and how to get there.

 The beach has restrooms and showers.
 However, the water supply might be shut off for maintenance and who knows how long that might take to get fixed.
 To be more comfortable, "go" before you go.

 Alcohol, glass containers, and fires are not allowed on the beach.
 Neither are pets.